MicrosoftDocs/quantum-docs/articles/how-to-publish-qio-job-as-azurefunction.md

 If you are done testing your Function App, you can use the following steps to delete it and its related resources from your Azure subscription to avoid incurring extra costs.

-1. In the Azure portal, select **Home -> Resources** and select the resource group where you created the Function App.
+1. In the Azure portal, navigate to the Home screen.
+In the **Resources** section on this page, select the resource group where you created the Function App.
 1. The following resource types were created automatically when you created the Function App:

     - a Function App